-Paso Picacho Campground is one of two large family campgrounds in Cuyamaca Ranco State Park, a mountainous area known for its oak woodland forests, pine stands and grassy meadows.
-Located in Southern California’s Pennisular Ranges, about an hours drive east of San Diego, the campground offers tent and RV sites (no hookups), one large group camping site and four rustic cabins.
+Paso Picacho Campground is one of two large family campgrounds in Cuyamaca Rancho State Park, a mountainous area known for its oak woodland forests, pine stands, and grassy meadows.
+Located in Southern California’s Peninsular Ranges, about an hour’s drive east of San Diego, the campground offers tent and RV sites (no hookups), one large group camping site, and four rustic cabins.

 The campground is well situated for exploring the park’s many hiking, biking and equestrian trails.
 The trailhead for the most popular trail in the park, Stonewall Peak Trail, begins just across Highway 79 from the campground.

-The campground is open year round and offers 85 campsites, one large group site and 4 cabins.
-Reservations are highly recommended during peek camping season, from Easter to Thanksgiving.
+The campground is open year-round and offers 85 campsites, one large group site, and 4 cabins.
+Reservations are highly recommended during peak camping season, from Easter to Thanksgiving.
 Visitors can book sites and cabins up to six months in advance at ReserveCalifornia.com (search for “Cuyamaca Rancho SP”) or by calling 1-800-444-7275.

 Up to eight people can camp at the standard sites and in the cabins, though additional tents can be used at the cabin sites.
 The size and tent capacity of each site varies.
 Check the reservation website for specifics on each site.

 The large group site is located on the northern side of the campground and offers tent-only camping for groups of up to 40 people.
 The site has parking for up to 20 cars.

 Check-in time for the sites is 2 pm and check-out time is noon.
 Pro tip: when reserving a site look for those on the outer side of the loops, where you aren’t sandwiched between other sites.

 The camping fee includes one vehicle, and additional vehicles will incur an additional $10 parking fee.
 Overflow parking is available if you need to park more cars than your site can handle.